rudresh051/Software-Testing-Resources/PerformanceTesting/UdemyCourse/Section0007.md

 ## Critical Section Controller in JMeter
 * The Critical Section Controller in JMeter is used to ensure that certain parts of a test plan are executed by only one a time, effectively creating a mutex(Mutually exclusive) or lock around those parts
 * This is particularly useful in scenarios where you need to **prevent race conditions** or ensure that shared resources are accessed in a controlled manner.
-* Suppose you have a test scenario where multiple users (threads) are performing actions that involve_updating a shared resource, like a database record, file, or session data.
+* Suppose you have a test scenario where multiple users (threads) are performing actions that involve updating a shared resource, like a database record, file, or session data.
 * If these actions are not synchronized, it could lead to inconsistent states or data corruption.
 * The Critical Section Controller helps to serialize access to that ensuring that only one thread can execute the critical section at a time.

+* Multiple threads are not allowed enter critical section at same time, Next thread enters critical section after previous thread completes and exits critical section.